 The case went from the High Court in Northern Ireland, to the Court of Appeal in Northern Ireland, and finally to the UK Supreme Court.
 The Supreme Court recently ruled in Ms Brewster’s favour, saying that as a long-standing cohabitee, Ms Brewster should enjoy the same treatment under the pension scheme as a married or civil partner.

 The decision could result in other public pension schemes changing their rules to allow unmarried couples to benefit from a Survivor's Pension without being opted in.
 However they would still have to prove that, as a couple, they had been together for a minimum of two years and were financially interdependent.

 The Supreme Court ruling could see an increase in the number of applications from cohabitees who are in a similar situation.
 It also raises questions as to whether there should there be a change in the way pensions are dealt with, and whether Nomination Forms should be discarded.
 This could make cohabitees automatically entitled to a Survivor’s Pension, putting them in the same position as that of a married spouse.

-Tracey Moloney, Head of Family Law and Co-op Legal Services said: “This decision could see a change to the way in which pensions are dealt with in the future.
+The Head of Family Law at Co-op Legal Services said: “This decision could see a change to the way in which pensions are dealt with in the future.
 Given we have over 3 million cohabiting couples living in the UK, this most recent decision has laid a precedent that could be relied upon by a large section of our community.”